-Currently, lots smaller than two acres in size that contain single-family or duplex uses in residential districts are excluded from the tree protections of Division 51A-10.130.
-Urban Forest Conservation.
-Further, under a building permit for construction, lots one acre or less that do not contain single-family or duplex uses in residential districts are also exempt from the tree protections of Division 51A-10.130 Urban Forest Conservation within the unrestricted zone.
-The NFO would do two things within its boundaries: (1) remove unrestricted zones, and (2) allow tree protection on lots smaller than two acres in size that contain single-family or duplex uses in residential districts in tree conservation areas that are elected by the neighborhood.
+Currently, lots smaller than two acres in size that contain single-family or duplex uses in residential districts are excluded from the tree regulations of Division 51A-10.130 - Urban Forest Conservation.
+Further, under a building permit for construction, lots one acre or less that do not contain single-family or duplex uses in residential districts are also exempt from the tree replacement requirements of Division 51A-10.130 - Urban Forest Conservation Division within the unrestricted zone.
+The NFO would do two things within its boundaries: (1) remove the unrestricted zone on vacant lots, and (2) allow tree protection on lots smaller than two acres in size that contain single-family or duplex uses in residential districts in the tree conservation areas that are elected by the neighborhood.

-The neighborhood forest overlay intends to provide opportunity for neighborhoods to conserve their existing urban forest by removing unrestricted zones and establishing tree conservation areas.
 The neighborhood forest overlay does not preserve trees, rather it provides a process for controlled removal and mitigation for the removal, and retention of an optional minimum tree canopy cover within the tree conservation area.

-An NFO would be a neighborhood driven process, similar to the Neighborhood Stabilization Overlay (NSO) process, in order to apply the urban forest conservation division protections in Article X afforded other properties in the City of Dallas to the single-family and duplex use properties within the overlay area.
+An NFO would be a neighborhood driven self determination process, similar to the Neighborhood Stabilization Overlay (NSO) process, that allows the neighborhood to establish regulations to conserve and maintain the urban forest within the boundaries of the overlay.